a-mhamdi/ros2/Labs/How-To.typ

 #import "Class.typ": *
 #import "Timeline.typ": tml

-#set document(keywords: ("ROS2", "Python", "C++", "GNU-Bash", "Typst"), date: auto)
+#set document(keywords: ("ROS 2", "Python", "C++", "GNU-Bash", "Typst"), date: auto)

 #show: ieee.with(
-  title: [#text(smallcaps("ROS2 Lab Report Delivery Tips"))], // ROS2
+  title: [#text(smallcaps("ROS 2 Lab Report Delivery Tips"))], // ROS 2
   abstract: [
 		We outline a few rules to adhere to in order to properly prepare your labs.
-The main programming languages you are going to use to implement some control algorithms in *ROS2* are: Python, C#super[++] and shell scripting using GNU Bash.
+The main programming languages you are going to use to implement some control algorithms in *ROS 2* are: Python, C#super[++] and shell scripting using GNU Bash.
 It is preferable to write your lab reports in Typst, given the provided files.
   ],
   authors:
   (